ClamTk: Reception

 A 2014 review of ClamTk 5.0.7 by Silviu Stahie of Softpedia recommended the application as a means of getting ClamAV functionality in an easy-to-use graphical interface.
 He wrote, "basically, all functions of ClamTK can be performed in a terminal with ClamAV.
 That would be fine if you had no desktop environment, like on a server, but there is no reason to use the terminal in a regular Linux distribution."

-A 2015 review by Bill Toulas on the How To Forge noted that ClamTk seemed to take a comparable amount of time to scan as ClamAV, indicating that it wasn't slowing the scanning engine down.
+A 2015 review by Bill Toulas on the How To Forge noted that ClamTk seemed to take a comparable amount of time to scan compared to ClamAV, indicating that it wasn't slowing the scanning engine down.

 A 2017 review in Linux and Ubuntu said, "ClamTK provides a very simple GUI that allows beginners who are not most comfortable to use CLI.
 Upon launching ClamTk, you will be presented with a clean GUI with 4 main sections."

 In Ubuntu Pit's listing of the Best Linux Antivirus: Top 10 Reviewed and Compared, ClamTk was recommended for average users and described as "lightweight".

 A 2019 review in Make Tech Easier included ClamTk in its review of The Best Antivirus Programs for Ubuntu.
 They reported, "If you need a good virus scanner, and you’re not a fan of the command line, ClamTk is the best choice."

-A rewiew by Derrik Diener of Additive Tips in 2019 stated, "... if you like the features of the ClamAV tool, but dislike dealing with the command-line, you’ll get the same useful features in a nice, easy-to-use interface ...
+A review by Derrik Diener of Additive Tips in 2019 stated, "... if you like the features of the ClamAV tool, but dislike dealing with the command-line, you’ll get the same useful features in a nice, easy-to-use interface ...
 ClamTK takes all of the advanced ClamAV features from the command-line and wraps it up in an incredibly simple user interface that the average Linux user can use."